cds-snc/docs/rfcs/0008-SRE-shared-responsibility-model.md

     - Setting up their own operations inside AWS accounts using best practices such as infrastructure as code
     - Building continuous integration / continuous delivery pipelines
     - Follow best practices for Github and AWS as articulated by the SRE team
+    - Acting as operations leads as part of the on-call rotation on their product teams

 - through the delivery management community:
     - Completing their own security assessments with some evidence provided by the SRE team
+    - Acting as incident commanders as part of the on-call rotation on their product teams
+    - Running incident postmortems

 - through the product management community:
     - Resolving security issues inside the infrastructure or application (unless they are [Landing Zone](https://aws.amazon.com/solutions/implementations/aws-landing-zone/) specific)
+    - Acting as incident commanders as part of the on-call rotation on their product teams
+    - Resolving issues surfaced through incident postmortems

 ## Drawbacks
 Keeping a set of shared responsibilities short, high level, and clear comes at the cost